tkoenig1/coarray-tutorial/tutorial.md

 function to do the reduction and call `CO_REDUCE`.

 The function needs to be `PURE`, and it needs to apply the operation to its two arguments.
-It also needs to be transitive, so `f(a,b)` needs to do the same thing as `f(b,a)`.
+It also needs to be commutative, so `f(a,b)` needs to do the same thing as `f(b,a)`.
 The following example checks if all elements of the logical variable `flag` are true, the same way that the `ALL` intrinsic would do for normal